 Our modern means of communication have provided opportunities for cybercrooks to scam you, which is a growing problem.
 You have to be vigilant and always keep your guard up.
 Don’t take their bait.

-Always contact this office if you receive any communications from the IRS or state tax authorities.
+Always contact us if you receive any communications from the IRS or state tax authorities.
 Be extra cautious with emails, phone calls, or mail.
 If you have questions related to phishing or ID theft, please call.